-(1) No person may use any radio transmitter on any merchant ship or aircraft of any nationality or registration, or on any foreign ship of war or foreign military aircraft, within the territorial limits of New Zealand except in accordance with—
+No person may use any radio transmitter on any merchant ship or aircraft of any nationality or registration, or on any foreign ship of war or foreign military aircraft, within the territorial limits of New Zealand except in accordance with—

 any instructions given to the operator of the radio transmitter by the chief executive.

-Regulation 48(1)(a): amended, on 1 July 2003, by regulation 12 of the Radiocommunications Amendment Regulations 2003 (SR 2003/145).
+Regulation 48(1)(a): replaced, on 1 February 2015, by regulation 21 of the Radiocommunications Amendment Regulations 2014 (LI 2014/374).